Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods

 where

 Thus, given the virial mass, the density profile is specified.

 Next, we derive profiles of the gas component.
 The basic equation for gas profile is the Euler equation:

 where $P_\mathrm{tot} (r)$ is the total gas pressure, $\rho_\mathrm{g} (r)$ is the gas density, and $\Phi (r)$ is the gravitational potential.
-We assume the gravitational potential is sourced by the total matter density and the explicit expression for NFW profile is derived in Eq.~(9) of \citet{Lokas2001}.\footnote{Note that in \citet{Lokas2001}, the density profile is not truncated at the virial radius.
+We assume that the gravitational potential is sourced by the total matter density and the explicit expression for the NFW profile is derived in Eq.~(9) of \citet{Lokas2001}.\footnote{Note that in \citet{Lokas2001}, the density profile is not truncated at the virial radius.
 For the truncated profile, a constant must be added to the potential to ensure the potential vanishes at infinity.} The key assumption in this model is that gas follows the polytropic relation:

-where $\Gamma$ is the adiabatic index and we fix $\Gamma = 1.2$ \citep{Shaw2010}, and $\rho_0$ and $P_0$ is the density and pressure at the centre, respectively.
+where $\Gamma$ is the adiabatic index and we fix $\Gamma = 1.2$ \citep{Shaw2010}, and $\rho_0$ and $P_0$ are the density and pressure at the centre, respectively.
 By solving the Euler equation, the pressure and gas density profiles are given by

 where $n = 1/\Gamma - 1$ is the polytropic index.
 The polytropic function $\theta (r)$ is given by

 where $\Phi_0$ is the gravitational potential at the centre.